Actipro/Avalonia-Controls/Documentation/topics/bars/index.md

 Bars comes packed with everything you need to implement advanced ribbons, toolbars, and menus in your applications.

-@if (avalonia) {
-> [!IMPORTANT]
-> Actipro Bars is being released as a public beta.
-While the product is safe for use in production, there is a minor potential for breaking changes as the product is finalized.
-Any breaking changes will be documented.
-}

 ## Ribbon

 Ribbon implements an Office-like user interface, complete with dynamic variant sizing, modern themes, fluent animations, and extensive customization capabilities.
 Ribbon consolidates all user interface commands into a single location, which is easy to use and scales up and down well, thereby providing fast access to all commands, regardless of window size.